google/mount-zip/README.md

 $ mount-zip different-encryptions.zip mnt
 Need password for File [1] '/Encrypted AES-128.txt' Password > Got it!
-Use the --force option to mount an encrypted ZIP with a wrong password Cannot open File [1] '/Encrypted AES-128.txt': Wrong password provided
+Use the -o force option to mount an encrypted ZIP with a wrong password Cannot open File [1] '/Encrypted AES-128.txt': Wrong password provided
 ```